SAP/spartacus-docs/_pages/dev/performance/core-web-vitals.md

 # Core Web Vitals

+// ITS JUST A DRAFT, NOT READY YET

 ## What you need to do

 - apply HTML attribute `fetchpriority="high"` on your LCP (Largest Contentful Paint) `<img>` elements to improve the LCP Web Vital metric.
 This can be done in two ways: